Still Using Salesforce Jenkins, et al? Time to Reconsider.

-8. Profile Deployments is a manual-intensive and security nightmare: Most of the customers deploy the profile and permission sets manually.
+8. Profile Deployments are a manually intensive and security nightmare: Most of the customers deploy the profile and permission sets manually.
 This is because almost every component in the Salesforce system has a reference to the profile setting.
 Customers have to manage millions of different custom settings which is really hard to manage manually.
 It is almost impossible for any developer to make a change in the developer organization and move it successfully all the way to the production organization.
 This manual intervention by a developer can easily compromise security and access by either reducing the access or, even worse, silently giving more access than needed.

 Flosum automates this via intelligent profile deployments.
-Profile deployments are as simple as deploying any other components and is a huge value add for customers.
+Profile deployments are as simple as deploying any other components and is a huge added value for customers.

 9. Deployments are a laborious and multi-step operation: Customers cannot deploy all the metadata types in one shot.
 They cannot merge code changes from various developers together into one deployment unit.
 They cannot use the same deployment units to deploy across multiple orgs across the delivery chain.

 Using manifest-driven deployments, Flosum allows you to quickly generate deployment plans.
 For instance, Flosum partnered Australian Post, to reduce the deployment time.
 Flosum implemented their component packaging system and reduced packing time from 20-30 hours to 6 hours.
 The deployment plan can be created automatically from various developer activities to generate application-centric, manifest-driven deployment.
 The manifest can be created collaboratively by various developers from various different sources.
 This leads to reusable and repeatable processes to simplify and streamline application releases.

 10. Ease-of-use is nonexistent when using off-the-shelf tools: Sadly, the developers and admins suffer the most when using a heterogeneous set of existing standard tools.
 A large number of the more complex deployment tasks have to be either scripted or done manually.